uraimo/Awesome-Swift-Playgrounds/README.md

 Please take a quick look at the [contribution guidelines](https://github.com/uraimo/awesome-swift-playgrounds/blob/master/CONTRIBUTING.md) first.
 Thanks to all [contributors](https://github.com/uraimo/awesome-swift-playgrounds/graphs/contributors); you rock!

-If you see a playground here that does not work anymore with the current release of XCode or is not a good fit, please submit a pull request to improve this file.
+If you see a playground here that does not work anymore with the current release of XCode or is not a good fit, please submit a pull request to improve this file or consider updating it.
 Thank you!

 ### Contents